 So, don’t get your hopes up.
-In normal periods, you would throw out those containers and not worry about the $1 you lost, but in a surviving crisis, these cans are vital, so knowing how to check its expiry time is crucial.
+In normal periods, you would throw out those containers and not worry about the $1 you lost, but in a surviving crisis, these cans are vital, so knowing how to check their expiry time is crucial.

-In this article we will focus on how to read expiration dates and which canned food is good for consumption.
+In this article, we will focus on how to read expiration dates and which canned food is good for consumption.

 Although there is no universal labeling method for tinned goods, most firms utilize codes that are comparable to monitor various goods.

-Many packaged foods have a “use by” time imprinted on it and then or label that is not coded.
+Many packaged foods have a “use by” time imprinted on it and then a label that is not coded.
 If you don’t have one, look for a coding number printed on the left or right side of a container.